MoebiuZ/OpcodeOne/README.md

 The only purpose of this project is self learning / knowledge sharing via experimentation.

+Based on my experience, working on "toy projects" without a real world application like this are a great tool for exercising your skills, to learn a wide range of new topics and to understand better how more complex systems work.
+And of course, to have a lot of fun.

-Working on "toy projects" without a real world application like this could seem like a waste of time (*Why would I learn a fake architecture while I could learn x86?*), but I can ensure you this kind of exercises lay the foundations to better understand how computers work, and is a great playground to improve skills like reverse engineering and programming.
+While writting your own architecture would seem like a waste of time (*Why would I learn a fake architecture while I could learn x86?*), I can ensure you this kind of exercises lay the foundations to better understand how computers work, and is a great playground to improve skills like reverse engineering and programming.
 I you love retro computers you will understand what I mean.

 During this journey several topics will be exercised, and is great to learn or improve things like: